Updated August 9, 2023

 The makers of Windows 10 promised that it would bring back the “old into the new”, and this does exactly that.
 The new start menu is a mix of old and new, with the menu coming up with the click of the start button on the screen.
-Another welcome addition to the family is Cortana, which takes cues from Siri and helps you voice search for everything.
+Another welcome addition to the family is Cortana, which takes cues from Siri and helps your voice search for everything.
 This Start Menu pulls in the new tiled look from Windows 8, giving you access to the Live Tiles without exiting the desktop.
 If you don’t like how the tiles are arranged or want to add new stuff to your Start Menu, you can customize it!
 All you have to do is hover the mouse cursor over the tile and right-click.
 You will see options to resize tiles to make them bigger or smaller, or you can unpin them too.
-If you do not like the Live Tiles, you have the choice to turn them off by ticking on ‘Turn the live tile off, and you’re good to go!
+If you do not like the Live Tiles, you can turn them off by ticking on ‘Turn the live tile off, and you’re good to go!

 2. Create a Virtual Desktop

 3. Make Cortana your Assistant

-If Apple comes up with Siri, is Windows going to be left behind?
+If Apple comes up with Siri, will Windows be left behind?
 I don’t think so.
-Cortana listens to your voice so you can quickly find what you are looking for.
+Cortana listens to your voice so you can quickly find what you seek.
 By default, Cortana will respond to anyone who yells, ‘Hey, Cortana!’
-But you can set it up to respond only to you by clicking the Cortana Box, go to the Settings page and click on the ‘Respond Best To Me’ slider.
-After doing so, Cortana will ask you to repeat 6 phrases to familiarize herself to your voice.
+But you can set it up to respond only to you by clicking the Cortana Box, going to the Settings page, and clicking on the ‘Respond Best To Me’ slider.
+After doing so, Cortana will ask you to repeat 6 phrases to familiarize herself with your voice.
 Don’t worry; this might take a few attempts, and you’ll have the smart Cortana all to yourself.

 4. Super Useful Shortcuts in Windows 10

-Windows 10 comes with many super useful keyboard shortcuts that are bound to make your life easier.
+Windows 10 has many super useful keyboard shortcuts that are bound to make your life easier.
 Let me introduce you to some of them.